Kai Nyyssönen

-Career

-Playing career
+Club career

 Born in Kuopio, Nyyssönen played club football in Finland for KuPS, Haka, Hämeenlinna and PP-70, in Belgium for RWD Molenbeek, in Spain for Córdoba, in Scotland for Motherwell (where he scored once against Dundee United), and in Greece for Chania.

+International career

-He also earned two caps for Finland between 1996 and 1997.
+Nyyssönen earned two caps for Finland between 1996 and 1997.

 Coaching career

-Nyyssönen managed KuPS between 2007 and 2009.
+Nyyssönen managed KuPS in Ykkönen and Veikkausliiga between 2007 and 2009.

+Since 2016, he was the head coach of various Finnish youth national teams.

+After working for the Football Association of Finland for 15 years, in November 2024 Nyyssönen was appointed by FIFA for their Talent Development Scheme program, as the first Finnish coach.